 Is there special parking for students with disabilities?

 Persons requiring handicap parking privileges must obtain state authorized handicap parking permits.
 Such permits may be obtained through the Driver’s License Bureau.
-For information on CTC parking, please contact the Business Office located in room 154 of the Administrative Building, 649-1310.
+For information on CTC parking, please contact the Campus Security at 706-649-1933 located in room P-206 of the Patrick Hall, 649-1310.

 Olive Vidal-Kendall, Director